 - All video card results were obtained on this exact system with the exact same configuration.

 - All games were set to their highest quality setting

-- 1024 x 768, No Anti-aliasing.
+- 1024 x 768, No Anti-aliasing, No anisotropic filtering.
 This is a standard resolution without demanding display settings.

 - 1280 x 1024, 2x Anti-aliasing, 8x anisotropic filtering.
 Common resolution for most smaller flatscreens today (17" - 19").
 A bit of eye candy turned on in the drivers.

 - 1680 x 1050, 4x Anti-aliasing, 16x anisotropic filter.
 Most common widescreen resolution on larger displays (19" - 22").
 Very good looking driver graphics settings.

 - 1920 x 1200, 4x Anti-aliasing, 16x anisotropic filter.
 Typical widescreen resolution for large displays (22" - 26").
 Very good looking driver graphics settings.